 Being mindful is all about paying attention to what is currently happening, not on worries of future events that may or may not actually occur.

 I love this idea and ‘focus on right now’ is something I’ve already repeated to myself often.
 I know I’ll be doing it even more during race weeks when my mind begins spinning out of control with race day ‘what ifs.’

 But there is one part of this that nags at me.

-By training and profession, I am an attorney and a risk manager.
-I have been trained, both formally and by experience, to look at a scenario and identify and mitigate (the professional lingo) present and future risks.
+By training and profession, I’m an attorney and a risk manager.
+I’ve been trained, both formally and by experience, to look at a scenario and identify and mitigate (the professional lingo) present and future risks.

 Professionally, I need to consider the laundry list of potential future problems in order to prevent the bad outcomes that can be prevented and to minimize the impact of things we can’t prevent.
 Many problems are much easier to prevent than they are to deal with after the fact.

 If I was 100% mindful and in the moment, I’d be out of a job.

 For example, for years I worked at a bank based in Northern California (a/k/a earthquake country).
 It wasn’t enough for us to say an earthquake isn’t happening right now, so we don’t have to worry about one damaging client’s homes.
 We had to prepare for the risks we knew were coming and buy insurance and take other risk-mitigating steps.